 All pools in Spain — whether in a detached villa or rural property — require authorisation from the local town hall (ayuntamiento).
 The type of permit depends on the pool’s size, depth, and structure:

 Regulations vary by municipality, so always confirm locally before breaking ground.
 Building without permission can lead to demolition orders or problems registering the pool when selling your home.
-Some regions, like Andalusia and Valencia, now perform satellite audits to locate unregistered pools through the Catastro database.
+Some regions, like Andalusia and Valencia, now perform satellite audits to locate unregistered pools using the Catastro database.

 If you live in a residential community, any new pool must be approved by the community of owners.
 The proposal will be discussed and voted on during the Annual or Extraordinary General Meeting.
 Even if you intend to build within your own terrace or garden, it’s crucial to gain written approval to avoid disputes over shared foundations, noise, or insurance liability.